makersacademy/rps-challenge/README.md

 5. HTML and CSS
 3. Github

-## Functionality I plan to implement:
+## Functionality I implemented:

-- the marketeer will be able to enter their name before the game
+- the marketeer is able to enter their name before the game
-- the marketeer will be presented the choices (rock, paper and scissors)
+- the marketeer is presented the choices (rock, paper and scissors)
 - the marketeer can choose one option
 - the game will choose a random option
 - a winner will be declared

-## Approach I will take:
+## Approach I took:

 I started by breaking down each user story and outlining possible classes and methods.
 I decided to have three classes: Player, Computer and Game.
 I experimented using irb to figure out how my classes/objects would interact what method names to use.
 I then built the system using TTD, a RED -> GREEN -> REFACTOR approach, and wrote each test first, watched it fail, made it pass and then refactored if needed.
 This ensures that bugs can be eliminated.